-On March 12, 2019, the City of Hollywood held a Special Election where a majority of voters decided to fund a variety of city-wide public improvement projects to be funded by a General Obligation Bond (GO Bond) of $165 million.
-The bonds will cover city-wide improvements in three broad categories:
+On March 12, 2019, the City of Hollywood held a Special Election where a majority of voters decided to fund a variety of city-wide public improvement projects through a General Obligation Bond (GO Bond) of $165 million.
+The bonds cover city-wide improvements in three broad categories:

 - Public Safety Facilities, Technology and Equipment - $78 million

 - Parks, Open Space, Recreational and Cultural Facilities - $64 million

 - Neighborhood Improvements, Infrastructure and Resiliency - $23 million

 - Every dollar is spent in the City of Hollywood.

 - Improve public safety.

 - Help to increase property values and expand the City’s tax base.